cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 **Thick Hiking Socks** - Something thicker and higher to help prevent blisters and help protect a bit from ticks while hiking.

-**Underarmour Leggings** - Folds down to almost nothing since its so thin but can be layered under shorts or pants for colder nighttime temperatures.
+**Under Armour Leggings** - Folds down to almost nothing since its so thin but can be layered under shorts or pants for colder nighttime or mountainous temperatures.

 **Patagonia Houdini Rain Shell** - Found this on sale for half-off but the only catch was I had to get it in a color other than black.
 This whole minimal travel experiment has basically turned me into a goth so it was probably a blessing in disguise.

 **2 Cotton Tanktops**

-**Underarmor Longsleeve with Hood** - Thicker than the leggings but still folds down to almost nothing while being able to trap a lot of heat if stacked with a tshirt and my rain shell.
+**Under Armour Longsleeve with Hood** - Thicker than the leggings but still folds down to almost nothing while being able to trap a lot of heat if stacked with a tshirt and my rain shell.

 [**Grey Express Tshirt**](https://www.express.com/clothing/men/flex-stretch-deep-v-neck-tee/pro/5051301/color/GRAY) **-** Express makes great fitting tshirts.
 I would bring a dozen of these if I had the space or if I were going somewhere colder than SE Asia.